-In the Truckee Meadows we are fortunate to have Lake Tahoe (known for its clarity and quality) and the Truckee River system as our primary source of drinking water.
-However, no matter how clear and pure a water source is, it still takes highly skilled and trained scientists, engineers and operators to supply, treat and deliver high-quality drinking water to customers.
-TMWA has two surface water treatment facilities, the Chalk Bluff and Glendale plants, where we treat water for our community's 330,000 residents 365 days a year.
+Lake Tahoe, famous for its clarity and quality, and the Truckee River system are our region's primary source of drinking water.
+However, no matter how clear and pure a water source is, it still takes highly skilled and trained scientists, engineers and operators to supply, treat and deliver high-quality drinking water to customers, 24/7, 365 days a year.
+TMWA has two surface water treatment facilities where we treat water.
 During a non-drought year TMWA only uses four percent of the total flow of the Truckee River to meet our customers' needs.
-Truckee River water meets more than 90 percent of TMWA's annual customer demands while groundwater, which comes from more than 30 wells located within our service area, is utilized to meet the remaining demands.
+The Truckee River meets more than 85 percent of TMWA's annual customer demands while groundwater, which comes from more than 30 wells located within our service area, is utilized to meet the remaining demands.